lunchboxmg/pyLunchbox/README.md

 # pylunchbox
-Python OpenGL game framework.
+Python OpenGL framework.

 ## What is it?
-In my spare time I attempt to make a game in python and java using OpenGL.
+In my spare time I attempt to make a 3d engine in python and java using OpenGL.